penrose/penrose/packages/docs-site/docs/bloom/hello_diagram.md

 );
 ```

-We’ll talk more about the optimizer and constraints in Section 2.
+We’ll talk more about the optimizer and constraints in the next chapter.

-### Rendering the diagram
+### Rendering the Diagram

-Rendering will usually look as follows:
+To render your diagram in React, you'll need to create a new component that uses the `useDiagram` hook to build your
+diagram and the `Renderer` component to display it.
+Here's an example:

 ```typescript
 export const MyDiagramComponent = () => {